jessepav/lacygoill-wiki-backup/vim/syntax_hl.md

 Try to execute this command:

-    :hi link xFoo Bar
+    :highlight link xFoo Bar

 Then, in another buffer:

-    :syn list xFoo
+    :syntax list xFoo
         xFoo           xxx links to Bar˜

-Here, `:syn list` tells us that the  syntax group `xFoo` is empty in the current buffer (because  no item  is reported), but  that if there  were, they  would be highlighted by the HG `Bar`.
+Here, `:syntax  list` tells  us that  the syntax  group `xFoo`  is empty  in the current buffer (because no item is reported), but that if there were, they would be highlighted by the HG `Bar`.

 ---

 Real Example:

     $ vim /tmp/lua.lua
-    :e /tmp/py.py
+    :edit /tmp/py.py
-    :syn list luaOperator
+    :syntax list luaOperator
         luaOperator    xxx links to Operator˜

 When Vim has loaded the lua buffer, it has added the HG `luaOperator`.

-## `:syn list xFoo` outputs `--- Syntax items ---`.
+## `:syntax list xFoo` outputs `--- Syntax items ---`.
 There's nothing!
 What does it mean?

 `xFoo` contains no item in the current buffer, and is not associated to a HG.